Does Aetna cover dog bite wound care & infection prevention telehealth in California?

 State Insurance Authority: If you have a complaint or question about insurance coverage in California, contact the California Department of Insurance.

-Insurance coverage and plan acceptance are subject to change.
-Information reflects active contracts as of April 2026 and is verified monthly.
-Not all plans from a listed insurer may be accepted — Medicaid and Medicare fee-for-service plans are not accepted unless specifically noted.
-Copay estimates are based on published plan data and may not reflect your exact cost.
-Patients should verify benefits with their insurer before booking.
-TeleDirectMD does not guarantee insurance coverage for any specific service.
-Dr. Parth Bhavsar, MD · NPI: 1104323203 · Board-Certified Family Medicine · Contact: contact@teledirectmd.com.
+Coverage and plan acceptance are subject to change; this page reflects active contracts verified monthly.
+Copay estimates draw from published plan data — verify your exact cost with your insurer before booking.
+TeleDirectMD does not guarantee coverage for any specific service.
+Dr. Parth Bhavsar, MD · NPI: 1104323203 · Board-Certified Family Medicine · contact@teledirectmd.com.